IBM/SalesEnablement-test-repo/docs/Part 6/03 SPPsAndServerPlacementGroups.md

-A shared processor Pool (SPP) is a pool of processor capacity that is shared between a group of virtual server instances.
+A shared processor pool (SPP) is a pool of processor capacity that is shared between a group of virtual server instances.
 Unlike a virtual server instance that has a dedicated and defined maximum amount of processing capacity, you can set the reserved cores in SPP that is available at the pool level.
 SPPs are used to control software licensing costs by limiting the number of processors an uncapped VSI can use.

 Learn more about SPPs <a href="https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-manage-SPP" target="_blank">here</a>.